lambdaclass/concrete/ROADMAP.md

    `public`, `secret`, `timing-sensitive`.
 8. Define source-level memory-safety claims precisely: what linearity, borrows, cleanup, trusted code, raw pointers, and FFI do and do not guarantee.
+9. Decide the proof class for references and borrows.
+A function using `&` or `&mut` must be classified as one of: value-only/borrow-free, proved over read-only references, proved over mutable references with explicit frame/modifies obligations, or enforced-only and outside `ProvableV1`.
+Do not let borrow-using code appear proof-eligible through a value-only ProofCore model.
-9. Define the v1 threat model: adversary, trusted base, proof scope, backend scope, side-channel scope, dependency scope, and what remains out of model.
+10. Define the v1 threat model: adversary, trusted base, proof scope, backend scope, side-channel scope, dependency scope, and what remains out of model.
-10. Add negative examples for every `ProvableV1` and `PredictableV1` exclusion.
+11. Add negative examples for every `ProvableV1` and `PredictableV1` exclusion.
-11. Update `CLAIMS_TODAY.md`, README, showcase docs, and release bundles to use the frozen subset names consistently.
+12. Update `CLAIMS_TODAY.md`, README, showcase docs, and release bundles to use the frozen subset names consistently.
-12. Close the unprofiled-float proof hole before any float proof claim: float-typed params/returns/locals/literals/ops are excluded from ProofCore extraction unless an explicit float profile is active.
+13. Close the unprofiled-float proof hole before any float proof claim: float-typed params/returns/locals/literals/ops are excluded from ProofCore extraction unless an explicit float profile is active.
 Audit output must say `float semantics: unprofiled` and `proof eligibility: excluded` rather than reporting a float operation as extracted through integer `PBinOp.add`.
-13. Define `ProvableFloatV1` as a separate, narrow proof profile:
+14. Define `ProvableFloatV1` as a separate, narrow proof profile:
     IEEE-754 binary32/binary64, round-to-nearest-even, no fast-math, no
     reassociation, no implicit FMA contraction, no ambient rounding-mode mutation, and explicit NaN/infinity/subnormal/signed-zero policy.
-14. Add ProofCore support for profiled floats only after item 12 is closed:
+15. Add ProofCore support for profiled floats only after item 13 is closed:
     `PVal.float32/64`, float `PBinOp` cases carrying width and rounding (`fadd`/`fsub`/`fmul`/`fdiv`/`feq`/`flt`/`fle`), interpreter agreement,
     and backend/audit checks that prove/report `fast_math: forbidden`.
-15. Classify the first float semantics layer honestly.
+16. Classify the first float semantics layer honestly.
 Until Concrete imports or proves a checked IEEE-754 semantics library, primitive float operations are `float_semantics_trusted`; proofs over profiled float code are refinements to an explicit bit-level IEEE spec under that named trusted primitive layer, not `proved_by_lean` from first principles.
-16. Add one small `ProvableFloatV1` flagship only after the profile exists: a fixed-order `f32`/`f64` kernel such as clamp/normalize, tiny FIR/IIR, PID, or dot product.
+17. Add one small `ProvableFloatV1` flagship only after the profile exists: a fixed-order `f32`/`f64` kernel such as clamp/normalize, tiny FIR/IIR, PID, or dot product.
 Prove exact IEEE behavior first; real-valued epsilon-bound refinement is a later layer.